arcee-ai/EvolKit/README.md

 ### Models

-We found 2 models work the best:
+We found 2 models that work very well with this pipeline:
 - Qwen2-72B-Instruct and DeepSeek-V2.5 (GPTQ and AWQ versions are fine too).
-- Other models might works but it has to be very good at generating structured content (in order to parse using parsing operations)
+- Other models might work but it has to be very good at generating structured content (in order to parse using parsing operations)

 ### VLLM Support